Joel-hou/SmartInspector/README.md

 cfy deployments create -b clearwater-3.3 -d clearwater-test --inputs inputs/inputs.yaml cfy executions start -w install -d clearwater-test
 ```
 You can also create and launch deployment via cloudify Web UI, just fill in proper information needed by deploying then start installation workflow.

-Note that the specified version must be satisfied otherwise the process might not work.

 #### Run the clearwater-live-test